Sky-JF/Sky-JF/README.md

 aka Sky

 Dartmouth College '27

-computer, software, and full-stack engineer
+Computer, software, and full-stack engineer

 <!--
 **Sky-JF/Sky-JF** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.